Yahiaa7/NodeJS-Simple-CRUD-API/README.md

 - **Image Upload:** Handles image uploads using Multer.
 - **RESTful Endpoints:** Follows REST architecture principles.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-* Fork the repository.
-* Create a new branch: `git checkout -b feature-name`.
-* Make your changes and commit them: `git commit -m 'Add new feature'`.
-* Push to the branch: `git push origin feature-name`.
-* Submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

 Created by [Yahiaa7](https://github.com/Yahiaa7) - feel free to contact me!